Kifen/phuture-pool/README.md

 # Phuture Pool

-phuture-Pool is an implementation of an staking contract using a scaleable reward distribution mechanism.
+phuture-pool is an implementation of an staking contract using a scaleable reward distribution mechanism.
 Deployment addresses can be found at [contract-addresses.json](https://github.com/Kifen/phuture-pool/blob/main/contract-addresses.json) and code has been verified on [etherscan](https://rinkeby.etherscan.io/address/0x47c1278c0d76026525d83181105E6c7FB270DfEA#code).

 ### Build and Run